 The following list of packages needs to be installed on your system to be able to build the SSR.
 The recommended way of installing those packages is to use your distribution's package manager.
-On Debian/Ubuntu you can use apt-get, aptitude, synaptic etc.; on macOS, using Homebrew (with the main command brew) is highly recommended.
-However, if you prefer, you can of course also download everything as source code and compile each program yourself.
+On Debian/Ubuntu you can use apt-get, aptitude, synaptic etc. However, if you prefer, you can of course also download everything as source code and compile each program yourself.